ncanceill/snakeling/README.md

 ## License

-This project is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The code is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+The logo is free art: you can redistribute it and/or modify it under the terms of the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/) as published by Creative Commons.

 You should have received a [copy](COPYING.md) of the GNU General Public License along with this project.